Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class2/README.md

 # Load your environment and use the tools
 conda activate MICRO582

-# Check if the tools were properly installed by conda and are callable from your environment
-bash /scratch/epid582w22_class_root/epid582w22_class/shared_data/conda_envs/check_MICRO582_installation.sh

-# Commenting out for now.
-Will uncomment if its necessary for any of the future classes.
-# Problem installing PyVCF and biopython with Conda channels
-# pip install PyVCF --user
-# pip install biopython --user

-# Update one of the databases that you would need in one of the Kraken exercises
-# ktUpdateTaxonomy.sh

 # Create Conda environment for MultiQC
 conda create -n multiqc multiqc
 ```